 Recipe for making French cement, Braidwood June 1851 from Memorandum book kept by George Kershaw in England and New South Wales, Papers of George Kershaw, https://nla.gov.au/nla.obj-879971908/view

 The AJCP is now available online for all Australians wherever they are.
 You can search and access the records in a variety of ways including the AJCP Portal, Trove, and the National Library of Australia Catalogue.
-The AJCP Online project concludes in June 2020 and will release new content each month.
+The AJCP Online project concludes in June 2020.